-- 8.3.3 Technical requirements.
-For information on the weight of paper, the margins, the size and readability of the font, the spacing of lines, the incorporation of tables and illustrations, and other technical matters, students should contact the registrar's office at their college of registration. - 8.3.4 Approval of the thesis director.
+- 8.3.4 Approval of the thesis director.
 When the thesis director is satisfied that the thesis is ready for defence, he or she sends a letter to the AD office certifying that this is the case.
 Before submitting the thesis, the student should be assured that the thesis director is satisfied that it is ready to go forward.
 Nevertheless, if the director is not so satisfied, the student may, after advising the director of his or her intention to do so, seek the permission of the TST AD Director to send the thesis to examination without the approval of the director. - 8.3.5 Submission of copies.
 After the thesis is approved by the thesis director, the student submits to the TST AD Office three unbound copies of the manuscript, individually contained in letter-size expandable envelopes.
 The expandable envelopes should be of a high enough quality for the thesis to be shipped to the examiners and for the examiner to carry it around for at least two months.
 The envelope should have a flap.
 The AD Office will distribute the copies of the thesis to the readers.
 Only the TST AD Office has the authority to distribute copies of theses to readers; evaluations of theses otherwise distributed will not be recorded. - 8.3.6 Deadline.
 While theses may be submitted at any time, for those wanting to graduate at the convocation in November the deadline for submission is June 1.
 Even if the student meets the deadline, no guarantee can be given that unforeseen circumstances will not prevent the student from graduating at the next convocation.
 If possible, therefore, the student should submit the thesis well in advance of the deadline. - 8.3.7 Examination.
 An M.A. thesis is examined by a committee of three professors recommended by the student's department and appointed by the ADC.
 One of the committee is the thesis director.
 The examiners shall report within one month of their receiving the thesis.
 Each examiner will submit a written report and, on a separate page, a number and letter grade for the thesis to the TST AD Director, who will average the grades reported and assign that grade to the thesis.
 In order for the thesis to merit a pass, the three assigned grades each need to be at least B- (70) and the average of the three grades needs to be at least B (73).
 The examiner should also provide a list of any minor corrections (e.g., typographical errors, stylistic changes) that should be made before a student submits the bound copies.
 If an examiner feels that there are revisions that need to be made before a grade can be assigned, he or she should provide the AD office with a written description.
 If there are problems with the reports (e.g., a disparity in the assigned grades), the TST AD Director may call the examiners together for consultation.
 The consultation may include the student, if the TST AD Director feels that this is appropriate.
 The examiners may pass the thesis, fail it, or ask that it be revised as a result of the consultation.
-If revisions are to be made before a grade can be assigned, the student should submit a written indication of the changes that have been made (normally a general description plus a list of pages, though a highlighted version might also be acceptable).
+If revisions are to be made before a grade can be assigned, the student should submit a written indication of the changes that have been made (normally a general description plus a list of pages, though a highlighted version might also be acceptable). - 8.3.8 Emendations.

-8.3.8 Emendations.
 After the examination of the thesis, the student must prepare a final version of the thesis with the typographical corrections directed by the examiners of the thesis.